-In order to assure the timely payment of principal and interest on the notes, the State has entered into an Amended and Restated Credit Agreement, dated April 15, 2013, (the liquidity facility agreement) with State Street Bank and Trust Company and California State Teachers' Retirement System for a line of credit which is severally provided (but not jointly) in the respective percentages of 60 percent and 40 percent.
-As of June 30, 2015, the commitment amount is \$175,000,000, an amount not less than the note principal outstanding at that time.
-This Credit Agreement expires April 25, 2016, but may be extended upon agreement of both parties.
+In order to assure the timely payment of principal and interest on the notes, the State has entered into a Second Amended and Restated Credit Agreement, dated April 20, 2016, with State Street Bank and Trust Company (the "Credit Agreement").
+As of June 30, 2016, the commitment amount is \$120,000,000, an amount not less than the note principal outstanding at that time.
+This Credit Agreement, which is a Liquidity Facility Agreement under the program resolution, expires April 20, 2019, but may be extended upon agreement of both parties.
 The Credit Agreement describes events which, if they occur, would cause early termination.